 Remaining constantly proactive is key for contractors and adopting the ‘always hiring’ mentality of larger companies is crucial to reduce the risks of staff shortages.
 If you are actively posting job adverts, then an advised salary of at least market value is crucial.

-The fear of cybersecurity and the need to protect from breaches as important for contractors as it is for tech companies.
+The fear of cybersecurity and the need to protect your business from breaches is as important for contractors as it is for tech companies.
 A business is 9x more likely to claim on a cyber risk insurance policy than burglary cover.
-In 2018, 52% of SMEs suffered a cyber breach, and without the correct level of cover, most were left to pay the costs as a result of severe breaches of data.
+In 2019, 55% of SMEs suffered a cyber breach, and without the correct level of cover, most were left to pay the costs as a result of severe breaches of data.